natematias/governing-human-algorithm-behavior/README.md

 Advocates of tech ethics argue that if we teach ethics to engineers, society will be more protected from the harms associated with algorithms.
 How much can that help?

 * Silbey, S. S. (2009).
 [Taming Prometheus: Talk about safety and culture](https://anthropology.mit.edu/sites/default/files/documents/silbey_safety_culture.pdf).
 Annual Review of Sociology, 35, 341–369.
-* (gradstudents) Zhang, B., Anderljung, M., Kahn, L., Dreksler, N., Horowitz, M. C., & Dafoe, A. (2021).
+* Zhang, B., Anderljung, M., Kahn, L., Dreksler, N., Horowitz, M. C., & Dafoe, A. (2021).
 [Ethics and Governance of Artificial Intelligence: Evidence from a Survey of Machine Learning Researchers](https://arxiv.org/pdf/2105.02117.pdf). arXiv preprint arXiv:2105.02117.

 Questions for discussion on Canvas and in class:
 * For the algorithm harms you and your team are thinking about: